 Credit history & credit score

-If you have a credit history of missed payments and a credit score below 580, a lender may be less likely to approve you for a new loan or line of credit to refinance your HELOC.
-With a strong history of on-time payments, your high credit score may improve your chances for approval.
+If you have a credit history of missed payments or your credit score is low, a lender may be less likely to approve you for a new loan or line of credit to refinance your HELOC.
+Improving your history of on-time payments may have a positive impact on you credit score and increase your chances for a loan approval.

 Documents required for refinancing a HELOC

-- Details of property.
-Your lender will need to know your property’s address to find its assessed value, which will be used as collateral for the loan if you default.
+- Details of property: Your lender will need to know your property’s address to find its assessed value since it will be used as collateral.

-- Employment and income details.
-In addition to the name and phone number of your current employers, the lender will ask you to provide your most recent pay stubs and two years of W2s and federal tax returns.
-If you’re self-employed, lenders will need your personal and business tax returns.
+- Employment and income details: In addition to the name and phone number of your current employers, the lender may ask you to provide your most recent pay stubs and two years of W2s and federal tax returns.
+If you’re self-employed, lenders may need your personal and business tax returns.

-- Details of existing debts.
-If you have any existing debts like a mortgage, car loans, student loans, or credit card debts, you’ll have to disclose full details of each.
+- Details of existing debts: If you have any existing debts like a mortgage, car loans, student loans, or credit card debts, you may have to disclose details related to each account.

-- Property tax and HOA.
-Receipts of the payments you’ve made on your homeowners’ insurance policy, property taxes, and homeowners association fees are also required.
+- Property tax and HOA: Receipts of the payments you’ve made on your homeowners insurance policy, property taxes, and homeowners association fees may also be required.